Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Introduction

 In \cite{Schauer} a general class of proposal processes for simulating diffusion bridges was introduced.
 The proposals in \cite{Schauer} do take the drift of the target diffusion into account, but in a way different from \cite{DelyonHu}.
 As a result, these proposals can substantially reduce the mismatch of drift and guiding term, because they allow for more flexibility in choosing an appropriate guiding term to pull the process towards the endpoint in the right manner.
 An example of the advantage of this approach is given in the introduction of \cite{Schauer}.
-Nevertheless, some general guidelines to exploit the added flexibility are addressed in this paper.
+General guidelines to exploit the added flexibility are addressed in this paper.

 For implementation purposes, any proposal has to be evaluated on a finite number of grid points.
-As the pulling term added to the drift for guided proposals has a singularity near the endpoint, Euler discretisation is inaccurate.
-Furthermore, integrals that appear in the acceptance probability of bridges potentially suffer from this problem as well.
-In this paper we introduce a time-change and space-scaling of the proposal process that deals with these problems.
+As the pulling term added to the drift for guided proposals has a singularity near the endpoint, special care is needed in choosing a discretisation method.
+More importantly, integrals that appear in the acceptance probability of bridges potentially suffer from this problem as well.
+In this paper we introduce a time change and scaling of the proposal process that deals with these problems.

-{\it Challenge 2: handling unknown parameters appearing in the diffusion coefficient.} As pointed out by \cite{RobertsStramer}, the data augmentation algorithm degenerates if $\th$ appears in the diffusion coefficient as the quadratic variation of the full data $\int_0^T a_\th(t,X_t) \dd t$ forces the conditional distribution for the next iterate for $\th$ to be degenerate at the current value.
-Hence, iterates of $\th$ remain stuck at their initial value.